hendog993/ASHRAE_Project/README.md

 Source codes for senior design ASHRAE trainer
 These codes work with the Arduino Genuino Uno board.

+How to navigate repository
+- master.ino : contains the void setup and void loop functions.
+- Bread.ino : function file that links to master
+- ASHRAE.fzz : Arduino schematic and diagram for board.
+Possibly print a circuit board?

 2/5/19
 Inputs:
 1. Potentiometer: This pot varies with resistance and acts as a switch between readings.